 Health Impact Modelling Approach

-Summary exposure values (SEV) integrate relative risks of sub-optimal diets with actual intake distributions26 (Murray Lancet 2020).
+Summary exposure values (SEV) integrate relative risks of sub-optimal diets with actual intake distributions26.
 They estimate the population level risk related to diets and compare it to a population where everyone is at a maximal risk level, giving values ranging from 0% (no risk) to full population-level risk (100%).
 For low aquatic food consumption and high red meat consumption, we use relative risk derived from the Global Burden of Disease26.
-For micronutrient deficiency risk assessment, we derived continuous relative risk curves for iron, zinc, vitamin A, and calcium, based on the probability approach for calculating micronutrient deficiencies42.
+For micronutrient deficiency risk assessment, we derived continuous relative risk curves for iron, zinc, calcium, and vitamin A, based on the probability approach for calculating micronutrient deficiencies42.
 To evaluate the risk of micronutrient deficiencies, intake distributions are compared against requirements.
 The latter is defined as a continuous risk curve that has a value of 1 at low intakes, 0.5 at the relevant EAR (estimated average requirement) and zero at large intakes.
 These absolute risk curves are based on the cumulative normal distribution function of requirements43 with a mean at the EAR and a coefficient of variation of 10%.
 The latter value is used when more information on exact nutrient requirement is unavailable42,44.
 The prevalence of risk at the population level is derived by computing the expected micronutrient deficiency across the entire population43, by applying an integral of the intake distribution per age-sex-location-nutrient multiplied by its specific relative risk.
 The values derived range from 0 and 1, and evaluates - as SEV - the risk of micronutrient deficiency on a population level from no risk (0) to maximal (1; everyone is at risk).
-Estimated average requirements were derived from several sources45–47 (WHO 2004, Dary and Hurrell 2006, Otten et al. 2006).
+Estimated average requirements were derived from several sources45–47.
 Because zinc and iron requirements depend on other dietary factors (e.g., inhibitors such as phytate), we used three levels for each nutrient, based on overall diets, which crudely divide between diets based on their cereals and animal-source foods intakes48,49.
 We then assigned each country to either of the zinc and iron value, based on its SDI.
-26For vitamin B12, we use the values used by the Institute of Medicine50 but acknowledge that uncertainties regarding recommended intakes exist, and use a coefficient of variation of 25% instead of the default 10% in constructing our risk curves51.
+For long-chain omega-3 fatty acids (EPA+DHA), we used the updated IHME relative risk curves for omega-3 EPA+DHA that are only associated with ischemic heart disease and have different values for adolescent and adult subpopulations (with no risk for children).
+These relative risk curves capture mild risk associated with consumption of long-chain omega-3 fatty acids under 0.4 g/d26.
+For vitamin B12, we use the values used by the Institute of Medicine50 but acknowledge that uncertainties regarding recommended intakes exist, and use a coefficient of variation of 25% instead of the default 10% in constructing our risk curves51.

 References